LunarG/VulkanTools/BUILD.md

 ## Clone the Repository

-Note that the [Vulkan-AndValidationLayers repo](https://github.com/KhronosGroup/Vulkan-ValidationLayers) content is included within the VulkanTools repo via a Git Submodule.
+Note that the [Vulkan-ValidationLayers repo](https://github.com/KhronosGroup/Vulkan-ValidationLayers) content is included within the VulkanTools repo via a Git Submodule.

 To create your local git repository of VulkanTools:
 ```